tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 1. A listener on the publish system is triggered when a file in the DAM changes

 2. The listener sends an invalidation request to the Dispatcher.
-Due to auto-invalidation it doesn't matter which path we send in the auto-invalidation, unless it is under the site's homepage – or more precise in the sites statfile level
+Due to auto-invalidation it doesn't matter which path we send in the auto-invalidation, unless it is under the site's homepage – or more precise in the sites statfile level.

-3. The statfile is updated
+3. The statfile is updated.

 4. The next time, the homepage is requested, it is re-rendered.
 The new fingerprint/ date is taken from the image's lastModified property as an additional selector